GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

-Since all our vertices we want to give to the GPU must be tightly packed in the same buffer, the Input Assembler needs a way to make sense of our data, this is exactly what an input layout is for - it tells the GPU exactly how the memory in the buffer will be layed out, and how it should be mapped to our expected vertex shader, vertex layout (`VSInput` in our case)
+Since all our vertices we want to give to the GPU must be tightly packed in the same buffer, the Input Assembler needs a way to make sense of our data, this is exactly what an input layout is for - it tells the GPU exactly how the memory in the buffer will be organized, and how it should be mapped to our expected vertex shader, vertex layout (`VSInput` in our case)

 Let's see what input we expect in the vertex shader again: